OIDC Design

 1 | { |

-Client uses HTTP Header Authorization: "Bearer <ID Token>"
+Client uses HTTP Header Authorization: "Bearer <ID Token>" to send request to server,

-to get public key to verify ID Token.
+then server could use JWKS endpoint to get public key to verify ID Token.

 Access Token

-It mostly is an Opaque token
+It mostly is an Opaque token which is a random string

 and used to access IDP resources, such like below cases: